ytyulkinaxway/axway-open-docs/content/en/docs/central/connect-api-manager/deploy-your-agents.md

 ### Subscribing workflow

-When a consumer wants to consume an API in AMPLIFY Central, he needs to subscribe to the API.
+When a consumer wants to consume an API in Amplify Central, he needs to subscribe to the API.
 For now, only an auto-approved workflow is available:

 * The discovery agent listens to the subscription event.
 * Check that the selected API and application are existing/published on API Manager.
 * Search for the corresponding API credentials (API key or OAuth token) and send the credentials to the subscriber email.
-* Send back to AMPLIFY Central the subscription status:
+* Send back to Amplify Central the subscription status:

     * If active, the subscription ID is automatically added to the custom field of the application (`subscriptions`).
     * If failure, the subscription status **Subscription failed** will appear.
 You can delete the subscription and start again from the **Save the API and publish** step.